 \subsection{Masking Strategy}

-We examine the impact of various components of our masking strategy on downstream task performance.
-In particular, we assess the effect of including the different structured masking steps—namely steps (i-a), (i-b), and (i-c) detailed in \cref{sm:masking}—in the SSL pretext task.
-Results are reported in \cref{tab:masking_modes_probe} and \cref{tab:masking_modes}, corresponding to performance after fine-tuning and probing, respectively.
+We examine the impact of various components of our masking strategy.
+Specifically, we assess the effect of including the different structured masking steps—namely steps (i-a), (i-b), and (i-c) detailed in \cref{sm:masking}—in the SSL pretext task.
 In these experiments, we use the \textit{group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
 For multispectral data, we use \textit{joint-token} fusion combined with \textit{patch-group-wise} target normalization during reconstruction.